 INSTRUCTIONS

-Write a brief statement of intent outlining your business, resources, experience, and commitment and e-mail your current business plan to:
+Write a brief statement of intent outlining your business, resources, experience, and commitment along with your business plan (please see the One Page Business Plan and Business Plan Template for reference) and e-mail to: smallbiz@ggu.edu.

 If you are selected for consideration in the program, there will be a follow-up phone interview to determine final acceptance into the program.